-Top Rated Child Custody Attorney in the Woodlands and Conroe, Tx.
+Top Rated Child Custody Attorneys in the Woodlands and Conroe, TX

 Child custody often results in a parent vs. parent struggle, but the real question that needs to be asked is what is the best interest of the child?
 Child custody proceedings are often some of the most difficult proceedings even under the best circumstances and can leave many parents confused and scared.

 The lawyers at Duckworth & Ray, LLP understand the struggle and burden child custody proceedings put on the parent, and are able to use their expertise and knowledge to help obtain the best outcome for both the parent and the children in question.

 In Texas, the overarching question in regards to child custody is, what is the best interest of the child?
 The courts have great discretion when determining this, but often look to various factors.
 These factors can include: